wpsharks/s2member/s2member/readme.txt

 == Description ==

+The s2Member® Framework (free) integrates with PayPal® Website Payments Standard (also free), and supports "Buy Now" and "Subscriptions".

+= Reasons to upgrade to "s2Member® Pro" =

+- Stripe™ integration via Pro Forms (one-step checkout).
+- PayPal Pro™ integration via Pro Forms (one-step checkout).
+- Authorize.Net™ integration via Pro Forms (one-step checkout).
+- Plus ClickBank™ and Google Wallet™ button integrations too :-)
+- Unlimited Membership Levels, Coupon Codes, Pro API, and more!

+You can learn more about this powerful membership management system for WordPress at [s2Member.com](http://www.s2member.com/pro/) ~ Or watch the quick video below.

 [youtube http://www.youtube.com/watch?v=2C3Lan7vxw0 /]

-The s2Member® Framework (free) integrates with PayPal® Website Payments Standard (also free), and fully supports recurring billing. s2Member supports custom Pages for registration (including Custom Registration/Profile Fields), account access, and a lot more. s2Member is compatible with Multisite Networking too, and even with BuddyPress and bbPress.
-With the s2Member® Pro add-on (an optional paid upgrade), you can add support for unlimited Membership Levels, PayPal® Website Payments Pro (w/ Pro Forms to facilitate on-site credit card processing), Authorize.Net® (also with Pro Forms), Google® Checkout, ClickBank®, advanced User Import/Export tools, the ability to use Coupon Codes, and many other enhancements.
+If you're serious about membership management in WordPress, you want s2Member! s2Member supports custom Pages for registration (including Custom Registration/Profile Fields), account access, and a whole lot more. s2Member is compatible with Multisite Networking too, and even with BuddyPress and bbPress.

+With the s2Member® Pro add-on (an optional paid upgrade), you can add support for unlimited Membership Levels, Stripe™ (w/ Pro Forms to facilitate on-site credit card processing), PayPal® Website Payments Pro (also with Pro Forms), Authorize.Net® (also with Pro Forms), Google® Checkout, ClickBank®, advanced User Import/Export tools, the ability to use Coupon Codes, and many other enhancements.
 Videos available at: [s2Member.com / Videos](http://www.s2member.com/videos/).

 s2Member supports Free Subscribers (at Level #0), and up to four primary Membership Levels [1-4] (unlimited with s2Member® Pro).
 You can label your Membership Levels anything you like.
 The defaults are Free, Bronze, Silver, Gold, and Platinum. s2Member also supports an unlimited number of Custom Capability Packages.
 Custom Capabilities are an easy way to extend s2Member in creative ways.
 Custom Capabilities allow you to create an unlimited number of Membership Packages, all with different Capabilities and prices.

 s2Member allows you to protect Pages, Posts, Tags, Categories, URIs, URI word fragments, URI Replacement Codes for BuddyPress, Specific Post/Page "Buy Now" Access, and even portions of content within Posts/Pages/themes/plugins.
 All settings are configurable through the s2Member Options panel.
 This makes s2Member VERY easy to integrate into any site powered by WordPress®.

 With s2Member, you can also protect downloadable files, using restrictions to control how many downloads can occur within a certain amount of time; all based on Membership Level or even Custom Capabilities. sMember® can even integrate with Amazon® S3 and CloudFront (optional) for serving protected audio/video streams over an RTMP protocol.

 You can learn more about s2Member® at [s2Member.com](http://www.s2member.com/).